-- A. Group Members entered into Car Loans in circumstances where they acknowledged that the Car Loan Offer could be negotiated. - B. Group Members had the opportunity to shop around and make inquiries to determine whether Westpac or other credit providers offered similar credit products on more favourable terms and, if they desired to do so, to withdraw their Car Loan Offer made to Westpac. - C. Westpac refers to and repeats paragraph 10 of this Defence. - D. Group Members were able to withdraw their Car Loan Offer at any time before it was accepted by Westpac, and after acceptance by Westpac before the customer obtained credit by telling Westpac in writing, but the customer remained liable for any fees or charges already incurred. - E. Any loss or damage (which is denied) was caused by Group Members' failure to make any or proper inquiries in relation to terms on which finance could be obtained otherwise than through Dealers.

-- (a) denies that Group Members have remedies against Westpac; and - (b) denies the allegations in paragraph 32 of the SOC. - 33 Westpac denies the allegations in paragraph 33 of the SOC.
+- A. Group Members entered into Car Loans in circumstances where they acknowledged that the Car Loan Offer could be negotiated. - B. Group Members had the opportunity to shop around and make inquiries to determine whether St. George or other credit providers offered similar credit products on more favourable terms and, if they desired to do so, to withdraw their Car Loan Offer made to St. George. - C. St. George refers to and repeats paragraph 10 of this Defence. - D. Group Members were able to withdraw their Car Loan Offer at any time before it was accepted by St. George, and after acceptance by St. George before the customer obtained credit by telling St. George in writing, but the customer remained liable for any fees or charges already incurred. - E. Any loss or damage (which is denied) was caused by Group Members' failure to make any or proper inquiries in relation to terms on which finance could be obtained otherwise than through Dealers. - 32 In answer to paragraph 32 of the SOC, St. George: - (a) denies that Group Members have remedies against St. George; and - (b) denies the allegations in paragraph 32 of the SOC.